 Highlights: Calm, Affectionate, Versatile

 Because the corners of their mouth are naturally pointed upwards, they look like they’re smiling all the time.
 It’s why they’ve been nicknamed, “Smiley.”
+And while they have fluffy coats, they’ll rarely shed – making them a solid hypoallergenic dog.

 5. Great Pyrenees